hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     --num
 >
 >     Show the last num entries of the log stream.
-Target version 2.4+
->     only.
 >
 >     --organization
 >
 >     The once-off organization to use for the current operation.
-This
->     is an Application Lifecycle Service 3 option.
 >
 >     --path
 >
 >     Path of the directory holding the application files to push.
 >     Defaults to the current working directory.
->
->     --prefix
->
->     Put instance information before each line of a shown log file.
->     Before 2.3 only.
 >
 >     --prefix-logs
 >